firesidefiction/firesidefiction.github.io/docs/README.md

 ##### `date: 2017-mm-dd 12:00:01 -0500`
 The `date` parameter is **required**.
 It tells Jekyll what publishing date to display along with the content.
 This parameter needs the date to be in the particular format shown:  `yyyy-mm-dd hh:mm:ss: -0500`.
-The date is important, but we don't really care about the time, so we always leave that set to `12:00:01 -0500`, which is midnight on Eastern Standard Time.
+For new content, the date is important, but we don't really care about the time, so we always leave that set to `12:00:01 -0500`, which is midnight on Eastern Standard Time.
+For old issues, every piece of content should have the same date—the first.
+Of the corresponding month—but each piece should have a different time, with the editors letter being the latest piece.

 ##### `category: short story | flash fiction | announcement | essay | book`
 The `category` parameter is **required**.
 It tells Jekyll what label to use when presenting the content on the site.